shami-am/deep-learning-proj/README.md

 Can a deep learning classification model be able to differentiate between emotions from images of faces?

 ## Data Description
-The dataset contain more than 35,000 examples of 48x48 pixel greyscale images of faces.
+The dataset contain more than 35,000 examples of faces.
 Images are categorized based on the emotion shown in the facial expressions (happiness, neutral, sadness, anger, surprise, disgust, fear).
-The dataset was downloaded from [Kaggle](https://www.kaggle.com/ananthu017/emotion-detection-fer).
+The dataset was downloaded from Kaggle

 # Tools
 - Software platform: Jupyter Notebook